ucan-wg/revocation/README.md

-UCAN capability revocation is the act of invalidating a proof in a delegation chain for some specific UCAN delegation by its CID.
+UCAN revocation is the act of invalidating a proof in a delegation chain for some specific UCAN delegation by its CID.
 All UCAN capabilities are either claimed by direct authority over the resource, or by delegation chain terminating in that direct ("root") authority.
 Each link in a delegation chain contains an explicit issuer (delegator) and audience (delegatee).

-Any issuer in a proof chain MAY revoke access to the capabilties that it delegated anywhere in a proof chain.
-Note that this is not the same as revoking the specific delegation signed by the issuer: any UCAN that contains the issuer transatively in the delegation chain MAY be revoked.
+An issuer of a proof in a delegation chain MAY revoke access to the capabilties that it granted.
+Note that this is not the same as revoking the specific delegation signed by the issuer: any UCAN that contains a proof where the revoker matches the `iss` field — even transatively in the delegation chain — MAY be revoked.

-As a concrete example:
+Revocations MUST be immutible and irreversible.
+If the revocation was issued in error, a new unique UCAN delegation MAY be issued (e.g. by updating the nonce or changing the time bounds).
+This prevents confusion as the revocation moves through the network and makes revocation stores append-only and highly amenable to caching.

+Revocation by a particular proof does not guarantee that the principle no longer has access to the capabilty in question.
+If a principal is able to construct a valid proof chain without relying on the revoked proof, they still have access to the capability.
+By real-world analogy, if Mallory has two tickets to a film, and one of them is invalidated by its serial number, she is still able to present the valid ticket to see the film.

+## 2.1 Revocation Scope Example

 ``` mermaid
 flowchart TB